15 Tips for Backpacking in Sydney

 Beers: Happy hour $5 regular pub price: $8-9

-Ideally, you will have at least $60 a day to get by on in Sydney and a fun stay will cost you closer to $100 or more.
-Many longer staying travellers move from hostels to share accommodation pretty quickly to keep costs down.
+Ideally, you will have at least $60 a day to get by in Sydney, and a fun stay will cost you closer to $100 or more.
+Many longer staying travellers move from hostels to share accommodation quickly to keep costs down.

 Visas for visiting Sydney

-If you wish to stay longer, or you are from a country not covered by the first two options you can apply for a standard Visitor visa which allows for stays of up to one year.
+If you wish to stay longer or are from a country not covered by the first two options, you can apply for a Standard Visitor Visa, which allows for stays of up to one year.
 You can access the list of eligible countries here.

-I recommend you visit the Home Affairs website to determine which visa best suits your need.
+I recommend you visit the Home Affairs website to determine which visa best suits your needs.
 There is no need to apply via an external agency, particularly if they have additional fees.
 Often your travel agent can help with an ETA or E-visa application.
-E-visitor and Visitor visas are free only the Electronic Travel Authority has a fee ($20).
+E-visitor and visitor visas are free; only the Electronic Travel Authority has a fee ($20).

 Working Holiday visas

-Learn how to take advantage of Sydney’s public transport caps.
+Learn how to use Sydney’s public transport caps

-Nitha, who writes at The Trailing Mom managed to get her head around the Opal card and public transport in Sydney and offers her advice.
+Nitha, who writes at The Trailing Mom, managed to get her head around the Opal system and public transport in Sydney and offers her advice.

-“Sydney is a hot destination for backpackers, and even though the living expenses in Sydney are on the higher side, backpacking is not uncommon here.
-With a little bit of planning and understanding of the services available, you can cover the top attractions in Sydney pretty easily by public transport.
+“Sydney is a popular destination for backpackers, and even though the living expenses in Sydney are on the higher side, backpacking is not uncommon here.
+With a little planning and understanding of the services available, you can cover Sydney’s top attractions pretty easily by public transport.

 Sydney’s public transport system is well organised and user-friendly.
-It consists of a network of trains, buses, ferries and light rail.
-Ticketing is by a smart system called Opal which seems complicated by really is not.
-You can add value to you Opal card and then use it to tap on & tap off at any public transport in the network.
+It consists of trains, buses, ferries and light rail.
+Ticketing is by a smart system called Opal, which seems complicated by really is not.
+You can add value to your Opal card and then use it to tap on & tap off at any public transport in the network.

-The Opal Card offers amazing travel benefits among them; the Sunday Travel Cap is the most beneficial.
-On Sundays, you have unlimited access to Sydney public transport services for a maximum of AUD 2.70 per person.
-That means you can comfortably travel all day on Sydney trains, buses, light rail and ferry services for just 2.70 AUD which is an absolute bargain.
+The Opal Card offers amazing travel benefits; the weekend travel cap is the most beneficial.
+On Friday, Saturday and Sunday, you have unlimited access to Sydney public transport services for a maximum of AUD 8.90 per person.
+That means you can comfortably travel all day on Sydney trains, buses, light rail and ferry services for just AUD8.90, which is an absolute bargain.